-Shredded fall apart pork butt in Instant Pot with barbecue sauce and broth is a simple protein packed dinner you can make tonight with fresh meat or we also have directions for Instant Pot frozen pork butt if you had a forgetful moment.
+This is our 3 ingredient fall apart pork butt in Instant Pot with barbecue sauce recipe you can make for dinner tonight with fresh meat or we also have directions for cooking from frozen if you had a forgetful moment.

 If I find a large hunk of meat at the grocery store, pressure cooking is the way to go.
 It gets it nice and tender within an hour and dinner is served.
 A lot of times I’ll grab whatever is on sale that day, many times that gives us a chance to then try something new.
 Typically this is a pretty cheap cut of meat.
 With a rather thin bone in the center that can be cut out and not a ton of fat, it soaks up the flavor nicely and is easy to pull.